ODEI Announces Funding for Programming and Learning about Antiracism

 - Evaluation and Assessment - Refer to your learning objectives above: how will you assess the extent to which your learning opportunity will achieve your objectives?
 Note: if you receive funding you will also have to provide a narrative as to how you attended to at least one of the guiding questions above.

 - Budget Narrative - We will prioritize those proposals that illustrate a department/office/unit’s willingness to cost-share, as well as those that indicate how this learning opportunity will continue to be fostered with the unit.

 - Additionally, your application should include an itemized budget for your proposed learning opportunity.
 This can be in addition to the 2-page application detailed above.

 Review of Applications:

-Applications will be reviewed on a first come, first serve basis and no proposal will be accepted after Friday, May 28, 2021 (updated 3/22/21).
+Applications will be reviewed on a first-come, first-serve basis and no proposal will be accepted after Friday, May 28, 2021 (updated 3/22/21).